bebopjmm/starfinder-campaigns/dead-echoes/Team/nisk.md

 | small arms clips | 1 | 9/9/5 | -  |   |
 | battery | 1 | 20 | - |   |
 | sniper rounds  | 1 | 24 | L |   |

+**Called**: A weapon with the called fusion can be teleported to its owner’s hand as a swift action, even if the weapon is in the possession of another creature.
+This ability has a maximum range of 100 feet, and effects that block teleportation prevent the return of a called weapon.
+A weapon with the called fusion must be in your possession for at least 24 hours for this ability to function.

 ### Abilities